pallavi-pannu-oc/model-monitoring/insurance/README.md

    - Modelmonitor can only be started in 'ready' state.
    - It can be stopped anytime.
 Previous data will not be erased.

 ## Retraining
-1. Stop the modelmonitor
+1. **UI**: Stop the modelmonitor.
-2. Open resources.ipynb and set INPUT_TRAIN_TYPE = 'retraining' and run all the cells.
+3. Open resources.ipynb and set INPUT_TRAIN_TYPE = 'retraining' and run all the cells.
-3. Open pipeline.ipynb and run all the cells.
+4. Open pipeline.ipynb and run all the cells.
-4. This creates a new version of dataset and a new version of model
+5. This creates a new version of dataset and a new version of model
    - New dataset version will be created for 'insurance-training-data' dataset
    - New model version will be created for 'insurance-model' model
-5. Edit modelmonitor
+6. Edit modelmonitor (UI)
    - Specify the new model version on basic page
    - Specify new dataset version on Training data page
    - Save & Submit
    - Click Next to go to the schema page and Accept the regenerated schema.
    - Wait for a few (30) sec
    - Start the modelmonitor
+7. Edit modelmonitor (SDK)
+   - Uncomment the stop model monitor cell.
+   - Run the Retraining cell and it will update the dataset and model version automatically.

 ## CLEANUP
 1. After your expirement is complete,
-  - Open resources.ipynb and set CLEANUP=True in first cell and run the last Cleanup cell.
+  - Open resources.ipynb and set CLEANUP=True in last Cleanup cell.
-  - Open sdk.ipynb and set CLEANUP=True in first cell and run the last Cleanup cell.
+  - Open modelmonitor.ipynb and set CLEANUP=True in last Cleanup cell.